 - There are no standard techniques for social media analytics

-Although the first two problems will be resolved as we go on, I think the last problem is the one that can be solved now with proper training.
+Although the first two problems will be resolved with years, I think the last problem is the one that can be solved right now with proper training.

 Available at: Coursera

 Taught by: David Schweidel, Associate Professor of Marketing, Goizueta Business School

 Price: Available for free | Certificate available if you join the specialization